 The angle of the screen is adjusted with the support found on the back, there are a variety of angles to chose from and when laid flat the screen returns into the unit with a reassuring click.
 The screen does stand out a bit from the unit, so included is a protector when you are transporting the unit, we would personally recommend the use of a dedicated flight case regardless!
 If you are worried about fingerprints muddying your lovely new unit’s screen, don’t worry Denon DJ have even included a microfibre cleaning cloth!

 Denon DJ, take a bow.
-However not perfect, this is the worlds first true standalone unit that really can take the fight to it’s competitors.
-The power of the multicore processor inside, the fantastic standalone 4 channel mixer with effects plus a glorious 10” multi touchscreen all combine to make superb player.
-It’s hard to imagine that this is a unit priced around the same as a high end controller (that needs an equally expensive laptop to work) or a mid range 4 channel mixer.
+However not perfect, this is the worlds first true standalone unit that really can take the fight to its competitors.
+The power of the multicore processor inside, the fantastic standalone 4 channel mixer with effects plus a glorious 10” multi-touchscreen all combine to make the superb player.
+It’s hard to imagine that this is a unit priced around the same as a high-end controller (that needs an equally expensive laptop to work) or a mid-range 4 channel mixer.
 It’s the exact same price as the Pioneer DJ XDJ-RX2 ($1699) and includes far more performance features.
 When you take that into consideration, it’s almost baffling how much you are getting for your money.

-However that said, we would have liked to seen a few changes.
-First of all we aren’t a fan of the chrome browse knob, there is nothing wrong with it’s feel or action but it looks a little cheap.
+However that said, we would have liked to see a few changes.
+First of all, we aren’t a fan of the chrome browse knob, there is nothing wrong with its feel or action but it looks a little cheap.
 We would also have liked to seen a clicky style dial on the FX select knob as the smooth action of the current one gives the user no haptic feedback when you’ve changed effect.